Vancouver-KDD/ux-study/README.md

 - Any feedback for the study group management is always very welcome!
 - Please read the course syllabus carefully before joining the study group.
   - It describes the completion time of the course as 18 hours in total.
-  - The course is designed with 4 weeks of materials, quizzes and weekyl challenges.
+  - The course is designed with 4 weeks of materials, quizzes and weekly challenges.

 ## 🗓 Period
 2022.11.02(Wed) - 2022.11.30(Wed) (5 weeks, OT in the first week)